-The Allegan County ETS consists of more than 50 miles of marked and mapped designated riding trails.
+The Allegan County ETS consists of 60 miles of marked and mapped designated riding trails.
 This makes it easier for riders, especially those that are new to the area, to enjoy this recreational opportunity in Allegan County.

-The largest trail network, consisting of just over 25 miles of trails, is connected to our popular Silver Creek Equestrian Park and Campground, which is located near Hamilton.
+The largest trail network, consisting of 30 miles of trails, is connected to our popular Silver Creek Equestrian Park and Campground, which is located near Hamilton.
 Silver Creek Park

 has both day riding and overnight camping opportunities.

 Along with Silver Creek, there are two new trail staging areas, one of which is located at Pine Point Campground

 and the other is located at Ely Lake Campground